 Things to Avoid

-There are tons of things blackjack players should learn to avoid even before they start playing and probably the most important one is to avoid bad advice – whether it comes from an “expert”, a fellow player or a casino dealer.
-Any piece of advice based on superstition and the so-called “gambler’s fallacies” such as relying on winning streaks and hot or cold tables is bad advice.
-Progressive betting systems should also be avoided since they never change the odds of the game and can sometimes be extremely risky and costly.
+There are many pitfalls blackjack players should avoid, and the first is to steer clear of bad advice, whether it comes from an “expert,” a fellow player, or even a dealer.
+Any guidance rooted in superstition or the “gambler’s fallacy” – such as relying on winning streaks or hot and cold tables – is misguided.
+Progressive betting systems should also be shunned; they do not alter the game’s odds and can be risky and costly.

-Several blackjack rules are not favorable to players, which is why tables that use them should be avoided if possible.
-This includes tables that return even money or 6:5 for blackjack and games where the Double Down option is available only on totals of 10 or 11.
-Of course, the rule requiring dealers to Hit on soft 17 is also bad for players as are blackjack variations that are played with 8 decks of cards.
+Certain rules are unfriendly to players and the tables that employ them should be avoided whenever possible.
+These include tables that pay only even money or 6:5 for blackjack and games that permit Doubling Down only on 10 or 11.
+Likewise, rules requiring the dealer to Hit on soft 17 and games using 8 decks are disadvantageous.